mattferris/sam/Readme.md

 Files can also be included using git.
 This works for local and remote repositories.
-In both cases, the referenced repository is cloned into the local cached, and the appropriate commit is checked out before accessing the asset.
+In both cases, the referenced repository is cloned into the local cached and the appropriate commit is checked out before accessing the asset.
 To use git assets, use the `git` command.

 ```